 Mass production and alcohol aside, sugarcane also makes a fantastic addition to the home garden.
 You’ll find that growing your own sugar is fun, easy, and sweet.
 Plus, the grassy plant will fit right in with any landscaping!

-Good Products For Growing Sugar Cane:
+Good Products At Amazon For Growing Sugar Cane:

 - Captain Jack’s Dead Bug Brew